 Political and Social Integration

-Cuba is a one-party (Communist) state and system, and the Communist Party’s guiding role in state and society is anchored in the constitution.
-The Communist Party has a strong national presence and maintains a functioning bureaucratic apparatus.
-The party is interwoven with the state, military and security apparatus, and it sponsors and controls the key mass organizations for workers, youth, women, farmers and professional associations.
-It operates within an authoritarian system in which top-down management is stronger than its function to provide societal feedback to government policies (although the latter also exists to some degree).
-It is impossible to say how stable or socially rooted the Communist Party would be if it faced electoral competition.
+Cuba is a one-party (communist) state and system that does not allow a plurality of political parties to articulate societal interests.
+The PCC has a strong national presence and maintains a functioning bureaucratic apparatus.
+The party is interwoven with the state, the military, and the security apparatus, and it sponsors and controls the key mass organizations for workers, youth, women, farmers and professional associations.
+It operates within an authoritarian system in which top-down management outweighs its function of providing societal feedback to government policies (although the latter exists to some degree).
+While President Miguel Díaz-Canel personifies the generational shift in leadership, he does not possess supreme power in the same manner as Raúl or Fidel Castro.
+Instead, his authority appears to be highly contingent on the power dynamics within the Politburo and the top military leadership.

 Party system